top of page

 Wy Joung Kou is an interdisciplinary artist based in Treaty 13 Territory, Toronto.
 Their body of work spans mosaic, video, sound, movement, performance, poetry, and installation.
 Grounded in a disability justice framework centering accessibility, relationship and interdependence, their artistic practice intertwines the digital and the analog; the public and the personal; the sensory-based and the story-based.

-Kou’s educational trajectory as a professional artist has followed a path combining mentorship, apprenticeship, and community-models of learning, skill exchange, and collaborative process.
-Some of their independent mosaic work has exhibited in places such as The Gladstone Hotel, the ArQuives, the Harbourfront Centre, and DesignTO Festival.
+Kou’s educational trajectory as a professional artist has followed a path combining mentorship and community-models of learning, skill exchange, and collaborative process.
+Their independent mosaic work has exhibited at The Gladstone Hotel, the ArQuives, Critical Distance Gallery, Harbourfront Centre, DesignTO Festival, and Tangled Arts + Disability Gallery.
 Permanent public art credits include a mosaic commission for the North York Women's Shelter in 2020 and lead design for a permanent outdoor mosaic mural, produced by ReDefine Arts, at Street Health in 2018.
-Kou has co-created and presented interdisciplinary collaborative work online, in-person, and through hybrid means with Nightwood Theatre (The Transformations Project), Caminos Festival (The Mermaid Project), Toronto Queer Film Festival, Theatre Passe Muraille (May I Take Your Arm?), the Workers Arts & Heritage Centre (Where There Is Smoke), and Creative Users Projects (CRIP INTERIORS)
+Kou has created and presented interdisciplinary collaborative work online, in-person, and through hybrid means with Nightwood Theatre (The Transformations Project), Caminos Festival (The Mermaid Project), Toronto Queer Film Festival, and Creative Users Projects (CRIP INTERIORS).
+Over the course of a decade (2015 - 2024), they had the great privilege of working in many capacities as an artist and arts worker with ReDefine Arts in the realms of community-engaged art, public art, installation, video & audio storytelling, theatre, mosaic, and more.

 about.